canitzp/MiniaturePowerPlant/README.md

 But to find out al effects, there is a simple statistics view, where every energy production and every penalty is written down.

 ## Changelog
+**39.4.0**

+- Finally enabled pushing of energy to surrounding blocks, also item piping is now working.
+See [Energy and Inventory IO](#energy-and-inventory-io) for more information.

 **39.3.0:**

 - New solar modules (stone, ron, gold, lapis, redstone, diamond and netherite) with different energy productions.